JohnPaton/johnpaton.github.io/content/posts/whiskey-reviews.md

         for line in a.text.split("\n")
         if line is not ''  # drop empty lines
     ]
-    # rejoin into one formatted snipped
+    # rejoin into one formatted snippet
     reviews_clean.append("\n".join(a_clean))
 ```